- Windows Media Player is a user favorite when it comes to managing media content because it is simple, yet very powerful and easy to use.

-Running an encoded video in Windows 8 and Windows 8.1 in a different format then the one you have in the system or supported hardware it will try to use a software decoder to play your video in Windows Microsoft systems.
+Running an encoded video in a different format than the one you have in the system or supported hardware will try to use a software decoder to play your video in Windows Microsoft systems.

-- Press and hold the buttons “Windows” and “X”.
+- Press and hold the buttons Windows and X.

 - This will bring you to the Control Panel of the system.

-- Let’s type in the search box presented in the window “Power”.
+- Let’s type in the search box presented in the window Power.

-- Click (left click) on the “Edit Power Plan” icon that appeared after the search completed.
+- Click (left click) on the Edit Power Plan icon that appeared after the search completed.

-- Click (left click) on “Change advanced power settings”
+- Click (left click) on Change advanced power settings.

-- Next we will need to click (left click) on “Processor power management”.
+- Next, you need to click on Processor power management.

-- From this window we can go to “Maximum processor state” and select from there the maximum percentage CPU we want our PC to be at when it is plugged into the power outlet.
+- From this window, we can go to Maximum processor state and select from there the maximum percentage CPU you want your PC to be at when it is plugged into the power outlet.

 - Put in the maximum processor state to run at 100%.

-- Click on “OK” and close the window.
+- Click on OK and close the window.